puppetlabs/puppet-docs/source/references/glossary.markdown

 You can classify nodes by using [node definitions](#node-definition) in the [site manifest](#site-manifest), with an [ENC](#external-node-classifier), or with both.

+### data type

+A **data type** is a named classification of a value type that a [variable](#variable) or parameter may hold.
+The Puppet language has both concrete data types such as Integer, Boolean or String, and abstract types such as Any, or Optional.

 ### declare

 To direct Puppet to include a given [class](#class) or [resource](#resource) in a given configuration, you **declare** it.
 To declare resources, use the lowercase `file {'/tmp/bar':}` syntax.
 To declare classes, use the `include` keyword or the `class {'foo':}` syntax.
 (Note that Puppet automatically declares any classes it receives from an [external node classifier](#external-node-classifier).)